 Robert stared at this revelation.
 “But what are you doing?”

 “As fortune would have it, I know these lands.
 These brutes have been leading us straight towards my very home, the one I’ve told you all about.
 It isn’t even a full day’s journey ahead.
-If our overlords see it as I have described and realize that I have been telling the truth I’m sure they will be very moved, though probably not towards doing me any kindness!
+If our overlords see it as I have described, and realize that I have been telling the truth, I’m sure they will feel very moved, though probably not towards doing me any kindness!
 My only chance is to get away tonight.”

 Robert grimaced.
 “William, please don’t do this.
 You’re just going to die out there on your own.”

 But Robert could not match his enthusiasm.
 “William, in spite of my better senses I really do like you.
-And honestly I do want to believe in your tales.
-Even without the promise of being a part of your court, I just like to imagine that such a place as you describe is really out there somewhere….
+And honestly I do want to believe in your tales….
 But dreams only have a place in us when we don’t get lost in them.”